henrikopsahl/Square-eyes/README.md

 On this page I also changed my design and centered everything because I thought it looked empty when I had the top movies to the right.

-In my design I had some scrolling elements on the movies, but I didn’t manage to figure out how to do this in CSS, so unfortunately my website doesn’t have all the movies that I was planning.
+In my design I had some scrolling elements on the movies, but I didn’t manage to figure out how to do this in time, so unfortunately my website doesn’t have all the movies that I was planning.

 I made all the watch-now buttons as buttons tag, except the one I wanted to link to the product page.
 On that one I used an anchor tag to link it.
 If every buttons was supposed to link, I would have used an anchor tag on everyone.
 I probably should have done it anyway just for the practice.